short-d/app/README.md

 }
 ```

 That's it!
-Your web page is now live at [http://localhost:8080/Gopher](http://localhost:8080/Gopher)!
+You can now visit your web page at [http://localhost:8080/Gopher](http://localhost:8080/Gopher)!

 ![](doc/example/routing.png)